 The stock market is an avenue where investors trade in shares, bonds, and derivatives.
-This trading is facilitated by stock exchanges, which can be thought of as markets that connect buyers and sellers.
-Four participants are involved in the trading of shares in the Indian stock market.
+This trading is facilitated by stock exchanges.
+It acts as a platform, a marketplace, that connect buyers and sellers.
+Four key participants are involved in the Indian stock market.

 - Bombay Stock Exchange (BSE) – Sensex is its index